Lippstadt Airfield: Luftwaffe use during World War II

-With the Phony War underway after the Polish Conquest, Lippstadt became a training airfield for new Bf 109 pilots (Lehrgeschwader 2).
+With the Phony War underway after the invasion of Poland, Lippstadt became a training airfield for new Bf 109 pilots (Lehrgeschwader 2).
 Also a Messerschmitt Bf 110 combat unit aimed at France and the Low Countries (SKG 210) arrived in May 1941, which was used extensively in the Battle of France.

 As the war moved away from Lippstadt, the base became a training facility for ground support pilots and other Luftwaffe personnel.
 Henschel Hs 129 "Tank Killer" aircraft of Schlachtgeschwader 1 (SG 1) were assigned, with the pilots moving mostly to the Eastern Front against the Soviet Union.

 With the increasing Allied bomber attacks on Germany in 1944, Lippstadt was assigned to be part of the Defense of the Reich campaign by the Luftwaffe.
 Nachtjagdgeschwader 11 (NJG 11), with Bf 109Gs and Focke-Wulf Fw 190As, arrived in August 1944, performing night interceptor operations against Royal Air Force bombers attacking German targets.

 The city of Lippstadt was a major rail transportation hub for the Deutsche Reichsbahn (DRB), and the railroad marshaling yards were targeted by Eighth Air Force bombers on several missions beginning in late 1943.
 The airfield was attacked twice throughout 1944: on 19 April 122 bombers dropped 840 500-lb general-purpose bombs and 1547 100-lb incendiary bombs.
-Later on 5 October 120 B-25 from the 14th und 20th Combat Bombardment Wing, VIII Bomber Command - Eight Air Force, assisted by 107 P-51 of the 355th and 361th, as well as 51 P-47 of the 356th Fighter Group attacked the airfield and dropped 318 tons of general-purpose bombs and 176 tons of incendiary bombs.
+Later on 5 October 120 B-25 Mitchells from the 14th und 20th Combat Bombardment Wing, VIII Bomber Command - Eight Air Force, assisted by 107 P-51 Mustangs of the 355th and 361th, as well as 51 P-47 Thunderbolts of the 356th Fighter Group attacked the airfield and dropped 318 tons of general-purpose bombs and 176 tons of incendiary bombs.
 Several squadrons (56 bombers) of other wings with a target in Paderborn dropped by mistake their load also at the airfield.
 The Luftwaffe also moved several Anti Aircraft (FlaK) units into the area for defense.
 As Allied ground forces moved into Eastern France fighter bombers made attacks on the airfields of the Luftwaffe in general.
 These tactical aircraft used 500-pound General-Purpose bombs, unguided rockets and .50 caliber machine gun sweeps to keep the interceptors pinned down on the ground and deny the use of the airfields to the Luftwaffe as ground forces advanced into Germany.

 Aircraft operations ended in early March 1945 when the use of the airfield by the Luftwaffe became unsustainable due to fuel shortages, lack of equipment, constant air raids and the general retreat of the German forces from the area.